paithiov909/RcppKyTea/README.md

 > 'Rcpp' Interface to 'KyTea'

-'RcppKyTea' just tokenizes a character vector into tokens (a list of character vector).
-That's all.
+'RcppKyTea' just tokenizes a character vector into tokens (a list of character vector)...that's all.
 This package does not provide interface to APIs for training models.

 ## Usage